berinaptula/Real-Estate-Website/README.md

 ---
 ## 1.7 Multi-page data fetching
   * User is now able to see the liked properties in every page they visit.

+## 1.8 Remove liked property
+  * User can now remove the liked property by pressing the "remove" button
+  * Integrated for both index.html and view-ad.html page.